deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18976/index.md

 > </details>

-> Table 3 compares the performance of seven different large multimodal models (LLMs) across eight diverse domains in the CAMEL-Bench benchmark, highlighting strengths and weaknesses of both closed-source and open-source models.
+> Table 3 presents a comparison of the performance of seven different large multimodal models (LLMs) across eight diverse domains in the CAMEL-Bench benchmark, highlighting the strengths and weaknesses of both closed-source and open-source models.

 </details>